stefanshakeri/TextbookChatbot/README.md

 # TextbookChatbot
 A RAG OpenAI chatbot made to handle multiple textbooks as data.
+Takes either markdown or pdf files as data.

 ### Step 1.
 Clone Repo
 Clone the repository for yourself.